nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [blog.newrelic.com: Kubernetes Fundamentals, Part 5: Working with Kubernetes Volumes](https://blog.newrelic.com/engineering/how-to-use-kubernetes-volumes/)
 * [medium: Kubernetes Persistent Volume Explained](https://medium.com/codex/kubernetes-persistent-volume-explained-fb27df29c393)
 * [giffgaff.io: Resizing StatefulSet Persistent Volumes with zero downtime 🌟](https://www.giffgaff.io/tech/resizing-statefulset-persistent-volumes-with-zero-downtime)
+* [kubermatic.com: Keeping the State of Apps 1: Introduction to Volume and volumeMounts](https://www.kubermatic.com/blog/keeping-the-state-of-apps-1-introduction-to-volume-and-volumemounts) In this blog post, you will get a hands-on practice and learn how to provide persistent storage in the form of different volumes to the Pods.
 #### Kubernetes Namespaces and Multi Tenancy.
 Self Service Namespaces
 - [Self-Service Kubernetes Namespaces Are A Game-Changer 🌟](https://loft.sh/blog/self-service-kubernetes-namespaces-are-a-game-changer/)
 - [qvault.io: How to Restart All Pods in a Kubernetes Namespace](https://qvault.io/2020/10/26/how-to-restart-all-pods-in-a-kubernetes-namespace/)